explorer500x/SCORM_FILES/README.md

-# SCORM_FILES
+# Online File Storage
-All my scorm files are stored here
+All my online files are stored here